20Harsha/Codebasics_SQL_Project_Challenge-/README.md

 * Create presentation to show insights to Top-Level Management.

+**Three things I learned from this challenge:**

+* Querying the database for business insights required the use of many important SQL concepts such as CTE, Multiple Joins, Subqueries, Window functions, and so on.

+* I learned about fiscal years, gross sales, and converting years to fiscal years.

+* Using Canva's various features to create effective presentation slides

 **Tools used:**

 * MYSQL Workbench: To query data from the database.